lsst-ts/ts_labview_tcp_json/doc/communicationDiagram.md

 | 5  | EvtWrite   |
 | 6  | GenWrite   |

+In the following user events description, `tcpPacket` is the message sent by the TCP client to the TCP server as a JSON string.
+The `Component` is the piece of software that uses this library.

 - `CmdRead` is used to send the `tcpPacket` to the Component if the incoming command is legal.
 - `EvtRead` is used to send the `tcpPacket` to the Component if the incoming event is legal.
 - `GenRead` is used to send the `tcpPacket` to the Component if the incoming message is unknown.